 There are several different ways to build your brand community with social proof from product reviews, customer testimonials, and user-generated content to name a few.
 Rewarding your customers for these types of activities creates an incentive for customers to share their opinions while showing potential customers a strong community that they strive to be a part of.
 You can also take it a step further with an affiliate program like Lululemon, or a referral program.

 Using your customers to help define your brand’s lifestyle through social proof.

 Create a lifestyle your customers want to live

-Whether it’s the human element of their social media, their community-building events, or their inspiring brand ambassadors, it’s no secret that Lululemon is the leader in athleisure because of their strong brand community.
-People want to live the SweatLife for a reason - it fits in with their desires, values, and interests.
+Whether it’s the human element of their social media, their community-building events, or their inspiring brand affiliates, it’s no secret that Lululemon is the leader in athleisure because of their strong brand community.
+People want to live the SweatLife for a reason–it fits in with their desires, values, and interests.

 Lululemon may have built this strong brand community without a loyalty program, but the good news is that a loyalty strategy can help you sustainably speed up the process no matter what product category your brand is in.
 Rewarding customers for social engagement, offering experiential event rewards, and rewarding social proof such as testimonials or reviews are great ways to start building your brand community.

 Foster a lifestyle that your customers want to live out every day.